jogboms/flutter_ravepay/README.md

 # Flutter Ravepay

 Flutter_Ravepay provides a wrapper that incorporate payments using [Ravepay](https://rave.flutterwave.com/) within your flutter applications.
 The integration is achieved using Ravepay's [Android](https://flutterwavedevelopers.readme.io/docs/android)/[iOS](https://flutterwavedevelopers.readme.io/docs/ios) SDK libraries.
 It currently has full support for only Android.
-Getting it to work on iOS comes with a few more steps and configurations.
+Getting it to work on iOS comes with a few more steps and configurations (soon to come).

 <div style="text-align: center">
     <table>